-- 18. In 2012, Thacker and Robbins began selling investments in the Charter Fund.
+18. In 2012, Thacker and Robbins began selling investments in the Charter Fund.
 The Charter Fund primarily lent investor funds to the joint venture projects that remodeled and developed residential properties.
 The Charter Fund had an approximate projected annual return of 14%.
 Thacker and Robbins represented to most investors that if they invested a minimum of \$250,000 in the Charter Fund, they could also invest in the joint venture projects, which had a higher return.
-Between 2012 and 2016, approximately 13 investors, including nine Washington residents, invested a total of approximately \$2.4 million dollars in the Charter Fund. - 19.
-In approximately 2012, the Charter Fund investors began to invest in the joint venture projects.
+Between 2012 and 2016, approximately 13 investors, including nine Washington residents, invested a total of approximately \$2.4 million dollars in the Charter Fund.

+19. In approximately 2012, the Charter Fund investors began to invest in the joint venture projects.
 Between approximately 2014 and 2016, several investors were also allowed to invest in the joint venture projects without first investing in the Charter Fund.
-A total of approximately 25 investors, including approximately 20 Washington residents, invested approximately \$4 million dollars in 26 joint
+A total of approximately 25 investors, including approximately 20 Washington residents, invested approximately \$4 million dollars in 26 joint venture properties between 2012 and 2016.

-These real estate investments were referred to as "joint ventures."
-However, the investors signed Limited Liability Company venture properties between 2012 and 2016.
 The joint venture projects had an approximate projected return of 29% to 44% in approximately four to nine months.

-Operating Agreements to purchase membership interests in manager-managed LLCs.
-The investors did not have any authority

-STATEMENT OF CHARGES AND NOTICE OF INTENT TO ISSUE AN ORDER TO CEASE AND DESIST, IMPOSE FINES, AND CHARGE COSTS

-- 20. Between 2014 and 2016, investors also invested in two additional funds implemented by Thacker and Robbins.
+20. Between 2014 and 2016, investors also invested in two additional funds implemented by Thacker and Robbins.
 In approximately 2014, the Absolute Fund was established as a liquid investment that joint venture investors could invest their funds in between investments in joint venture projects.
+Between

-Between 2014 and 2016, four investors invested a total of over approximately \$600,000 in the Absolute Fund before transferring most of the funds into joint venture projects.
+2014 and 2016, four investors invested a total of over approximately \$600,000 in the Absolute Fund before transferring most of the funds into joint venture projects.
 In 2015, the Flagship Fund was established as an equity fund that would use investor funds to develop new residential properties.
-In April 2016, one investor invested \$150,000 in the Flagship Fund. - 21.
-By the summer of 2016, Overlake Capital was in financial distress.
-In June 2016, Robbins ended his business partnership with Thacker and left Overlake Capital.
-By that time, multiple joint venture projects purchased in 2015 were behind schedule and had exceeded their projected budgets, and the Charter Fund had not received repayment of the funds it lent to the joint venture projects.
+In April 2016, one investor invested \$150,000 in the Flagship Fund.

+21. By the summer of 2016, Overlake Capital was in financial distress.
+In June 2016, Robbins announced his intention to end his business partnership with Thacker and leave Overlake Capital (a buyout of his ownership interest in Overlake Capital was finalized in November 2016).
+By mid-2016, multiple joint venture projects purchased in 2015 were behind schedule and had exceeded their projected budgets, and the Charter Fund had not received repayment of the funds it lent to the joint venture projects.
 Subsequently, Thacker raised additional capital for the largest joint venture project and he sold another interest in the Charter Fund.
-To date, nine of the properties acquired in 2015 and 2016 have been sold and none were profitable for investors. - 22.
-Thacker and Robbins made misrepresentations and omissions to investors when selling investments in the funds and joint venture projects.
-Thacker and Robbins provided joint venture investors with misleading time estimates for completion of the construction on the joint venture projects.
+To date, nine of the properties acquired in 2015 and 2016 have been sold and none were profitable for investors.

+22. Thacker and Robbins made inaccurate representations and did not adequately inform all investors when selling investments in the funds and joint venture projects.
+Thacker and Robbins did not provide joint venture investors with accurate time estimates for completion of the construction on the joint venture projects.
 In 2016, Thacker and Robbins sold joint venture and Charter Fund investments without disclosing that multiple joint venture projects were experiencing significant delays or were behind schedule.
-Thacker and Robbins failed to disclose to investors that their funds would be commingled with other funds and joint venture projects.
+Thacker and Robbins failed to disclose to investors that their funds would not be separately accounted for per each fund or joint venture project.
 Not all investor funds were used as represented to the investors, including the funds invested by one Charter Fund investor and the Flagship Fund investor.
-In addition, Thacker misused some of the investor funds that he raised after Robbins' departure from Overlake Capital.
+In addition, Thacker used some of the investor funds in a manner inconsistent with investor expectations after Robbins' departure from Overlake Capital.

-Offer and Sale of Investment Funds

-STATEMENT OF CHARGES AND NOTICE OF INTENT TO ISSUE AN ORDER TO CEASE AND DESIST, IMPOSE FINES, AND CHARGE COSTS